tyler36/ddev-site-metrics/README.md

 [NGINX Prometheus exporter](https://hub.docker.com/r/nginx/nginx-prometheus-exporter) makes it possible to monitor NGINX or NGINX Plus using Prometheus.

+This addon pre-configures the Nginx Prometheus exporter for a DDEV environment.
+In additional, an example dashboard is available in Grafana.

 ### Grafana

 [Grafana](https://grafana.com/docs/grafana/latest/) is a tool to "Query, visualize, alert on, and explore your metrics, logs, and traces wherever they are stored.".